Broadcom unveils 11-nominee slate for Qualcomm board

 Broadcom did not give details of any new offer for Qualcomm.
 Reuters reported last month that Broadcom was considering raising its offer by offering more of its own stock.

-Shares of Broadcom were up nearly 1 percent in premarket trading, while Qualcomm's stock was trading down marginally at $65.47.
+Qualcomm shares fell 1.6 percent in morning trade, while Broadcom lost almost 3 percent.

-(Reporting by Aishwarya Venugopal in Bengaluru; editing by Martina D'Couto and Saumyadeb Chakrabarty)
+(Reporting by Aishwarya Venugopal in Bengaluru; editing by Patrick Graham and Saumyadeb Chakrabarty)